Half Acre

 And here's a panoramic perspective:

 A little background: this parcel in general has some of the densest, largest, deadwoodiest invasive growth I've seen.
 This particular section is regularly wet (the Covington silty clay soil naturally has poor drainage), so the dense, tangled, edge to edge honeysuckle and privet undergrowth are smaller than in the mesic areas and often crushed under deadwood.
 All this underneath a partial mid-story canopy of medium to very large buckthorn (as shown in the first pic).
-There will be some limited regrowth from the brush cutting (and some seed expression) that'll need to be cut back once or twice this year, but what you see in the pics is essentially the final product: a transformed landscape thanks to our friends at Stihl, very low doses of herbicide, and hard work.
+There will be regrowth from the brush cutting (and some seed expression) that'll require spot spraying later this year, but what you see in the pics is essentially the final product: a transformed landscape thanks to our friends at Stihl, very low doses of herbicide, and hard work.

 Comments